samwouters/portfoliowebsite/README.md

 Why did I make this portfolio website?
 I made this portfolio page because I wanted to realize a custom project using code language.
 I made this choice because I had no experience in this and I wanted to challenge myself to improve myself and gain more knowledge.
 Maybe in the future I would like to work as a freelancer for web design/development, this first project will contribute a lot to my development.

 I made the choice for a portfolio page because I wanted to realize something that I could also use after this Advanced Course.
 A portfolio page is of course your business card and also contributes to your own professionalism.
-It is the first thing a potential client or client can see of you and based on your portfolio he will make a choice to work with you.
+It is the first thing a potential client or agency can see of you and based on your portfolio he will make a choice to work with you.
 In short: A portfolio is always useful for my career and is therefore useful for the long term.

 How do people use it?